qnpham/ajax-project/README.md

 # MyMovieList

-A web application for movie enjoyers to keep a list of their movies.
+A web application for movie enjoyers to keep a list of their movies

 ## Why I Built This